Positional Encoding in Transformer-Based Time Series Models: A Survey: Results

 \subsection{Overall Performance}

-The experimental results demonstrate a consistent superiority of advanced positional encoding methods across both architectural configurations.
-SPE achieves the highest average ranking (1.727 for time series transformer, 2.090 for patch embedding), closely followed by TUPE (1.909 and 2.272) and T-PE (2.636 and 2.363).
-This performance hierarchy remains remarkably stable across both architectures, though the patch embedding architecture exhibits more balanced performance among the top-performing methods, as shown in Figures \ref{fig:rank1} and \ref{fig:rank2}.
-These findings align with recent studies showing that advanced positional encodings provide significant benefits in complex temporal modeling tasks \cite{baker2023novel,cox2023improving}.
+The experimental results demonstrate a consistent superiority of advanced positional encoding methods across both architectural configurations. \revtext{Across both architectures, SPE (Stochastic Positional Encoding) achieves the best average rank, followed closely by TUPE and T-PE.
+The No PE baseline consistently ranks last across both architectures, validating that positional information is critical for transformer-based time series classification.}